 The Six Blind Men and the Elephant saved my job.

-Props provide a powerful way of enhancing presentations.
-Verbal arguments aren't enough to convince people of your message.
-Try using visuals such as charts or cartoons, or physical props such as products or tools.
+A prop can greatly enhance your presentation.
+Verbal arguments aren’t enough to convince people of your message.
+Add a visual – a chart or cartoon.
 Verbal props come in several forms: quotations from famous people, anecdotes, plays, poems or even questions.

 The auditors had submitted a report suggesting that I, as the chief supply manager, had exceeded my purchasing approval authority.
 I strongly disagreed and tried explaining to them the difference between our use of approval authority and implementation authority within the computer system.
-They did not buy my explanation - that is, until I had a chance to meet with them.
+They did not buy my explanation – so they arranged a formal meeting to examine my alleged crimes.

-The meeting seemed to take forever.
-Tension clouded the room, because the auditors intended to remain firm on their "observation" and everyone knew my position.
+You could feel the tension in the room skyrocket.
+The auditors intended to remain firm on their “observation” and everyone knew my position and anger.

-Finally, it was my turn.
-I started: "I offer the quotation from George Bernard Shaw who said, 'In the right key you can say anything, in the wrong key, nothing.'
-So to help set the right key I ask you to look at this cartoon and parable that I am passing out."
+I wisely decided to take a different approach this day.
+I started: “I offer the quotation from George Bernard Shaw who said, ‘In the right key you can say anything, in the wrong key, nothing.”
+To help set the right key I ask you to look at this cartoon.”

 There were some raised eyebrows at this point, but no one objected to my strange approach – yet.

 The bottom line is they understood my point, and the audit report was changed.
-It is important to know that the facts were unchanged from my earlier discussions with them, but this time I packaged my sale and they bought it.
+I was exonerated.
+It is important to know that the facts were unchanged from my earlier discussions with them, but this time I packaged my message in a way that was more acceptable and they bought it.

 When was the last time you had a proposal or idea turned down?
 Could it have gone better if you had taken more care to sell it?
 To deliver a powerful message understand your audience, be clear on your purpose, plan your approach – and use props!